Newborn Screening Information for Providers:

 Newborns Requiring Transfusion

 If an infant requires any type of blood transfusion, collect the blood spots before blood products are administered, even if the infant is less than 24 hours of age.
 If the pre-transfusion specimen was collected prior to 24 hours of life, a subsequent specimen should be collected after 24 hours.
-In all instances where a specimen was collected prior to 24 hours of life from an infant weighing less than or equal to 1800 grams, the subsequent specimen can be collected at 14 days of age instead of at the usual 24 to 48 hours of life.
+In all instances where a specimen was collected prior to 24 hours of life from an infant weighing under 2000 grams, the subsequent specimen can be collected at 14 days of age instead of at the usual 24 to 48 hours of life.

 The first specimen will allow for accurate interpretation for biotinidase deficiency, cystic fibrosis, galactosemia, hemoglobinopathy, and severe combined immune deficiency results.
 Because these screening results are impacted by transfusions, collecting a blood specimen prior to transfusion is critical in determining whether an infant is at risk for these disorders.
 We will use the second specimen to screen for the remaining disorders, which are affected by the timing of collection.